-Look for a car seat that covers more than one group, some of these have higher harness slots, there are seats that have harnesses up to 25kgs, and they generally can accommodate a taller child.
-Seats that restrain the child with an impact shield don’t use a harness so can accommodate a taller child.
+Look for a car seat that covers more than one group, some of these have higher harness slots, some seats have harnesses up to 25kgs, and they generally can accommodate a taller child.
+Seats that restrain the child with an impact shield don't use a harness so can accommodate a taller child.

 Is it ok that when my baby/child falls asleep their head falls forward in their car seat?